empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 > python scripts/gpt/finetune.py <output_file>.json
 ```

-### test script
+### Evaluation script

-Second, it is possible to evaluate GPT-3.5, GPT-4 or a finetuned model by comparing their feedback to Quill's human feedback, using `test_openai_for_feedback.py`:
+Second, it is possible to evaluate GPT-3.5, GPT-4 or a finetuned GPT model by comparing their feedback to Quill's human feedback, using `test_openai_for_feedback.py`:

 ```
 > pip install -r requirements-gpt.txt